 Simply find a quiet space that is not too echo-y.
 To make the space more optimal for recording, you can hang blankets or place a sound booth around your microphone to reduce the sound entering the room or bouncing off the walls.

 Software: No matter how good your microphone and setup, you will likely want to make edits before finalizing your recording.
 While there are several paid softwares, there are also free software programs to utilize including Avid’s Pro Tools First or Audacity and Garage Band if you are using a Mac.
 These programs can be downloaded right from your computer and can be used to tweak your audio.

 3. Use a Professional Transcriptionist

 Even though it may be hard to recall the days before Siri and Alexa walked into our lives, we all know that technology is just not the same as humans.
 (Not that we are suggesting you boss your human friends around the way you might an AI!)
 When it comes to transcription, there are definite pros to using a professional and knowledgeable human transcriber over automation.
-A human transcriptionist will will provide a high quality transcript that is consistent with grammar, non speech sounds, speaker ids, spellings, and abbreviations.
-For example, a human will be wise enough to ensure that the required capitalization is applied on proper names, titles and locations.
+A human transcriptionist will provide a high-quality transcript that is consistent with grammar, nonspeech sounds, speaker ids, spellings, and abbreviations.
+For example, a human will be wise enough to ensure that the required capitalization is applied to proper names, titles, and locations.